yiming168/COMP4537Learn/webDiary/WEB_DIARY_BOOK.md

 Student: Yiming Zhu

-Note: This file is a scaffold for your personal, student-authored diary/book.
+Note: This file is a scaffold for my personal, student-authored diary/book.
 AI assistance is limited to layout, proofreading, and organization.

 ## Table of Contents